Constituency LA-37 Jammu - 4 (Narowal)

 LA-37 Jammu - 4 (Narowal) is a constituency of Azad Kashmir Legislative Assembly which is currently represented by Muhammad Akmal Sargala of Pakistan Tehreek-e-Insaf.
 It covers the area of Narowal District in Pakistan.
-Only refugees from Jammu and Ladakh Settled in Pakistan are eligible to vote.
+Only refugees from Jammu and Ladakh settled in Pakistan are eligible to vote.

 Election 2021

 General elections were held on 25 July 2021.
-Muhammad Akmal Sargala of PTI won by 26,039 votes and became the member of Azad Kashmir Legislative Assembly.
+Muhammad Akmal Sargala of PTI won with 26,039 votes and became a member of Azad Kashmir Legislative Assembly.